LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/surveyBot_nps.png">

 {: .important}
-If you change the answer choices for a survey question, remember to update the defined conditions accordingly in the interaction's details.

-{: .important}
 When the target channel is Apple Business Chat, the survey interactions (NPS, CSAT, FCR) are automatically sent to the consumer as List Picker interactions.

 #### Customizing interaction text